javanile/hamper/README.md

-# hamper
+# Hamper DB

-Developer friendly database library for vtiger
+Developer friendly database library for vtiger.
+Hamper improove the code quality and the readbility of your PHP code around database access and manipulation.

+## Why I use it?

+Here is a list of compelling reasons to use it

+- Avoid old-style loop over results.
+- Use by default associative array for fields.

 ## Installation